Lexogen-Tools/idemuxcpp/README.md

 * Correction of barcode sequencing errors to maximize read yield (only works with [Lexogen 12 nt UDIs](https://www.lexogen.com/indexing/12nt-dual-indexing-kits/), that have been sequenced at least 8 nt.
-* Reverse complementation in case the i5 index has been sequenced as reverse complement

 ## Getting started